 A facility for activities and learning: a significant resource for the national curriculum

 At the heart of our operation, active participation and learning will be encouraged to unlock stories about fossil hunters, Kimmeridge’s place in the global story and revealing the scientific significance of the collection.
 There is a wide variety of practical and exploratory programmes and opportunities for students and visitors to participate alongside the exhibitions revealing how the artifacts were found and prepared and what their relevance is to life today.
+Special concessions on entrance tickets are available for groups, educational institutions, schools and universities, including educational packages to support your visit, contact us to find out more information!

 A centre for academic research and knowledge: study and fieldwork for the oil and gas industries